Program Outcomes Report for Counselor Education

 Licensure or certification examination pass rates

-Of the 25 of our alumni who graduated in 2017 and returned the survey , 23 took one or a combination of the following exams: National Counselor Exam (NCE); #181 Content Test in School Counseling (CTSC); and Certified Rehabilitation Counselor Exam (CRCE).
-They took a total of 26 examinations in which 90 percent passed the tests on the first attempt.
-One of the alumni reported passing the appropriate exam on the second attempt.
-Twenty-two of the alumni attained one or a combination of the following licenses or certificates: Certified Rehabilitation Counselor (CRC); Licensed Professional Counselor (LPC); National Certified Counselor (NCC); and Professional Educator License (PEL) in School Counseling.
+Of the 20 of our alumni who graduated in 2018 and returned the survey, 17 took one or a combination of the following exams: National Counselor Exam (NCE); #181 Content Test in School Counseling (CTSC); and Certified Rehabilitation Counselor Exam (CRCE).
+They took a total of 26 examinations in which 100 percent passed the tests on the first attempt.
+Seventeen of the alumni attained one or a combination of the following licenses or certificates: Licensed Professional Counselor (LPC); National Certified Counselor (NCC); and Professional Educator License (PEL) in School Counseling.

 Our graduates have been successful in passing national and state licensing and certification examinations.
 Our graduates consistently have higher average scores than the national average on the NCE compared to graduates of both CACREP and non-CACREP approved programs.

-The class of 2017 reported belonging to the following professional organizations: American Counseling Association (ACA); Illinois Association for Marriage and Family Therapy (IAMFT); American School Counselor Association (ASCA); Illinois Counseling Association (ICA); Illinois School Counselor Association (ISCA); and others.
+The class of 2018 reported belonging to the following professional organizations: American Counseling Association (ACA); Illinois Association for Marriage and Family Therapy (IAMFT); American School Counselor Association (ASCA); Illinois Counseling Association (ICA); Illinois School Counselor Association (ISCA); American Mental Health Counselors Association (AMHCA); International Association of Marriage and Family Counselors (IAMFC); and others.

 Factors to Consider in Applying to Counselor Education at Northeastern ILLINOIS UNIVERSITY

-- Ethnic Diversity: In its annual publication of "Best Colleges," U.S. News & World Report announced on September 12, 2017, that Northeastern Illinois University boasts the most diverse student population among Midwest regional universities and graduates its students with the least amount of student debt.
+Ethnic Diversity: In its annual 2018 publication of "Best Colleges," U.S. News & World Report announced that Northeastern Illinois University boasts the most diverse student population among Midwest regional universities and graduates its students with the least amount of student debt.